 Contact the Town of Poughkeepsie Police Traffic Department at 845-485-3681.
 Reports are not immediately available.
 Please wait 5 business days after the accident to call and check if the report is available for pick up.

 Please check our event calendar for the next Child Seat Installation event.
-If there is no event scheduled in the near future, you may call our Community Policing Officer at 845-485-7830 to set up an appointment for installation at Police Department Headquarters.
+If there is no event scheduled in the near future, you may call the Traffic Division at 845-485-3680 to set up an appointment for installation at Police Department Headquarters.